-Any obvious signs of illness: (Pallor, redness of cheeks/face, continuous coughing, Shortness of Breath, and Temperature ≥ 100.F or 37.7C. degrees) (Deny Entry if ill, have fever or refuse to wear a mask) All staff and visitors must wear a mask on HISD property
+All staff and visitors must wear a mask on HISD property Any obvious signs of illness; (Pallor, redness of cheeks/face, continuous coughing, Shortness of Breath, and Temperature ≥ 100.F or 37.7C. degrees) (Deny Entry if ill, have fever or refuse to wear a mask)

 Comments/ Disposition

-Loss of Taste or Ϋ́N
+Loss of Taste or Smell Y/N

-Diarrhea V/N
+Diarrhea Y/N

-SOB
+S0B Y/N

-Cough
+Cough Y/N

 Current Temp.

 Exposure to Covid-19 or Covid-19 positive Y/N

 If yes, Where?

-Recent Travel N/X
+Recent Travel Y/N

-Proper PPE N/X
+Proper PPE Y/N

 First Name

 Time Last Name

 Time